 9. Limit the Time Spent

-According to the CDC, if you spend more than 15 minutes, in close proximity with someone who has COVID-19, you significantly increase your chances of them passing the virus on to you.
+Here's the thing about COVID-19—the longer that you spend time around an infected individual, the more you significantly increase your chances of them transmitting the virus onto you.
+According to the CDC, if you spend more than 15 minutes, in close proximity to someone who has COVID-19, you significantly increase your chances of them passing the virus on to you.

 10. If You’re Flying, Follow CDC Guidelines